 Preserving the Chapel

 King's College Chapel is the most famous and recognisable building in Cambridge, and is of national and international significance.
-It is the home of one of the world's most renowned and best-loved choirs, whose distinctive sound is shaped by the Chapel’s unique acoustics and organ.
+A uniquely inspiring setting for daily worship, it is also the home of one of the world's most renowned and best-loved choirs, whose distinctive sound is shaped by the Chapel’s unique acoustics and organ.

 We are in the presence of something magical, something sublime